Sanaebadi97/NotePad/README.md

 # NotePad
-Vertical Lines in EditText Like NotePad
+Vertical Lines in EditText Like a NotePad :grin:

 1.add jitpack to your repositories